Hyper Racer's mission is

 For the first time in history, the 'man in the street' could access the previously unaffordable sport of motor racing by driving a racing car

-via on-line racing competitions, while sitting in a real racing car cockpit.
+via on-line racing competitions, while sitting in a virtual racing car cockpit.

 The Hyper Stimulators have spawned a massive industry worldwide,

 Dean Crooke and Jon Crooke teamed up in 2005

 Their first project together was to design and build